chambies2015/OmniTrackr/README.md

 - **Change Username:** Update your username with password confirmation (requires re-login)
 - **Change Email:** Update email address with verification sent to new email
 - **Change Password:** Update password with current password verification
+- **Profile Pictures:** Upload, change, or remove profile pictures (max 5MB, JPEG/PNG/GIF/WebP)
+  - Automatic image optimization and resizing (max 800x800px)
+  - Content validation to ensure uploaded files are valid images
+  - Profile pictures displayed in user display, friends list, and friend profiles
+- **Privacy Settings:** Control who can see your data
+  - Movies privacy toggle (private or visible to friends)
+  - TV shows privacy toggle (private or visible to friends)
+  - Statistics privacy toggle (private or visible to friends)
+  - When privacy is enabled, data is fully private (not visible to friends)
 - **Account Deactivation:** Soft delete your account with 90-day reactivation window
 - **Account Reactivation:** Reactivate deactivated accounts within the 90-day window